samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 > **Note:** This component is touching a topic that was not addressed in this article, [the Lifecycle of React Components](https://reactjs.org/docs/react-component.html#the-component-lifecycle).
 In this case, you are just using one of the extension points provided by React, the `componentDidMount` method.
 You don't really need to understand how this works to follow this tutorial but, after finishing it, make sure you learn about this topic.

-Then, whenever Axios gets a response from the backend, you put the `data` returned inside a constant called `questions` and you update the state of the component (`this.setState`) with it.
+Then, whenever Axios gets a response from the backend, you put the `data` returned inside a constant called `questions`, and you update the state of the component (`this.setState`) with it.
 This update, as you already learned, triggers a re-render and makes React show all the questions retrieved.

 Now, regarding of how your questions are shown, you are using a bunch of `div` elements with CSS classes provided by Bootstrap to create a nice [_Card_ component](https://getbootstrap.com/docs/4.1/components/card/).
 If you want to tweak how this card is shown, make sure to check the docs.